Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Train tracks

-Clearly, we have the following decomposition. \begin{lemma}\Label{SpiralCylinderIntoARectangle} Every spiral cylinder decomposes into finitely many rectangles when cut along some horizontal segments starting from vertices of the boundary components.
+Clearly, we have the following decomposition. \begin{lemma}\Label{SpiralCylinderIntoARectangle} Every spiral cylinder decomposes into finitely many rectangles when cut along some horizontal segments each starting from a vertex of a boundary component.
 (Figure \ref{fSpiralCylinder}.) \end{lemma}